neighborland/pres/README.md

 This technique is useful if you would like to delegate all methods in a model by default, instead of whitelisting methods on the wrapped model explicitly.
-Delegating everything to the model by defaul is how draper works, for example.
+Delegating everything to the model by default is how the `draper` gem works, for example.

 ```ruby
 class DogePresenter < SimpleDelegator